jeff-cardwell/adug_from_scratch_build/README.md

     ```shell
     $ composer config repositories.drupal composer https://packages.drupal.org/8
     ```
     -- Note that this is needed because Drupal packages are not not indexed by the "official" Composer packagist repository (and most likely they never *will* be - for a variety of reasons).
-D.O. has made this alternative supported way going forward.
+D.O. has made this the alternative supported way going forward.

     - [Using Composer to install Drupal packages through Drupal.org](https://www.drupal.org/node/2718229)
     - [[meta] Path forward for Composer support](https://www.drupal.org/node/2551607)